Azure-Samples/cosmos-dotnet-change-feed-processor/README.md

 ---
-topic: sample
 languages:
 - csharp
 products:
-  - aspnet-core
+- azure
 - azure-cosmos-db
+page_type: sample
+description: "This sample shows you how to use the Microsoft Azure Cosmos DB SDK to react to changes happening in the Microsoft Azure Cosmos DB service"
 ---

 # Consuming the Azure Cosmos DB Change Feed with Change Feed Processor
 This sample shows you how yo use the [Azure Cosmos DB SDK](https://github.com/Azure/azure-cosmos-dotnet-v3) to consume Azure Cosmos DB's [Change Feed](https://docs.microsoft.com/azure/cosmos-db/change-feed) and react to changes happening in a container.